 - a.
-COVID-19 cases will be immediately excluded according to the following requirements: - 1) COVID-19 cases who develop COVID-19 symptoms will not return to work or class during the shorter of either of the following: - a) The infectious period (5 to 10 days after symptoms first appeared), OR
+COVID-19 cases will be immediately excluded according to the following requirements: - 1) COVID-19 cases who develop COVID-19 symptoms will not return to work: - a) For a minimum of 24 hours from the day of symptom onset.
+COVID-19 cases may return if 24 hours have passed with no fever, without the use of fever-reducing medications, and their symptoms are mild and improving, OR

-- b) Through 10 days after the onset of symptoms and at least 24 hours have passed since a fever of 100.4 degrees Fahrenheit or higher has resolved without the use of fever-reducing medication. - 2) COVID-19 cases who do not develop COVID-19 symptoms will not return to work or class during the infectious period (5 days after the specimen for their first positive test for COVID-19 was collected). - 3) Infected persons are to wear a well-fitting mask around others for a total of 10 days, especially in indoor settings - 4) Regardless of vaccination status, previous infection, or lack of symptoms. - b.
+- b) For COVID-19 cases with no symptoms, there is no infectious period for the purpose of isolation or exclusion.
+If symptoms develop, the criteria above will apply. - 2) COVID-19 cases are to wear a well-fitting mask around others for a total of 10 days, especially in indoor settings. - a) For COVID-19 cases with symptoms, face coverings are required until 10 days have passed since COVID-19 symptoms began, OR - b) For COVID-19 cases without symptoms, face coverings are required until 10 days have passed from the date of their first positive COVID-19 test. - 3) Regardless of vaccination status, previous infection, or lack of symptoms. - b.
 Asymptomatic persons who are exposed to someone with COVID-19: - 1) No quarantine is required - 2) Test within 3-5 days after last exposure. - a) Persons infected within the prior 30 days do not need to be tested or excluded from work unless symptoms develop - 3) Close contacts are to wear a well-fitted face covering around others for a total of 10 days, AND - 4) If symptoms develop, test, and stay home, AND - 5) If the test result is positive, follow the isolation requirements above (Section 9, paragraph a.) - c.
 All persons with COVID-19 symptoms: - 1) Self-isolate and test as soon as possible to determine infection status. - 2) If symptoms persist, consider continuing self-isolation and retesting with an antigen or PCR test in 1-2 days if testing negative with an antigen test, particularly if tested during the first 1-2 days of symptoms. - 3) Repeat testing every 1-2 days for several days until symptoms improve. - 4) If the test result is positive, follow the isolation requirements above (Section 9, paragraph a.). - d.
 If an order to isolate, quarantine, or exclude an employee is issued by VCPH or CDPH, the employee(s) will not return to work until the period of isolation is completed or the order is lifted. - e.
 Upon excluding an employee from the workplace based on COVID-19 or a close contact, the LEA will give the employee information regarding available COVID-19-related benefits to which the employee may be entitled under applicable federal, state, or local laws.